archlinux/arch-repro-status/README.md

 FLAGS:
     -q, --quiet      Disables logging
     -v, --verbose    Increases the logging verbosity
-    -i, --inspect    Views the build log or diffoscope of the interactively selected package -h, --help       Prints help information
+    -a, --all        Checks all of the packages on the system -i, --inspect    Views the build log or diffoscope of the interactively selected package -h, --help       Prints help information
     -V, --version    Prints version information